IP-CAM/Custom-discount-order-totals-extension-Opencart-v.1.5.6.x/README.md

 ![alt text](screenshots/opencart-custom-discount-01.png "Included in checkout screen")
 <br />
 <br />
-When used, you can see that it will automatically reflected in the order total.
+When used, you can see that it will be automatically reflected in the "order total".
 <br />
 ![alt text](screenshots/opencart-custom-discount-02.png "Included in order total")
 <br />
 <br />
-Automatically added in order confirmation total as well.
+Will be reflected automatically in the "order confirmation total" as well.
 <br />
 ![alt text](screenshots/opencart-custom-discount-03.png "Included in order confirmation total")
 <br />
 <br />
-And lastly, it will be included automatically in the admin's order summary as well.
+And lastly, it will be included automatically in the admin's "order summary" as well.
 <br />
 ![alt text](screenshots/opencart-custom-discount-04.png "Included in admin order summary")